openethereum/openethereum.github.io/Pluggable-Consensus.md

 The genesis seal should not be changed unless a hard fork is conducted.

 If malicious authorities are possible then `--force-sealing` is advised, this will ensure that the correct chain is the longest (making it BFT with finality of authorities_count * step_duration given no network partitions).

+### Operational tradeoffs

+As blocks in Aura must be generated and broadcast within the span of `stepDuration`, configuring your chain specification or validator node to allow specific transactions or a maximum `gasLimit` that would exceed `stepDuration` to process can lead to persistent consensus failures.
+This can include repetitive forking, reorgs, and missed steps.

+Some good rules-of-thumb are:

+- restrict a network's maximum block gasLimit to roughly 8M gas, given a 5 second stepduration, using  `--gas-cap` (maximum) and `--gas-floor-target`(target minimum) command line/config parameters.
+- be aware of your validators' ability to restrict gas usage and execution time of individual adresses' transactions using the `--tx-gas-limit` and `--tx-time-limit` command line/config parameters - use these parameters judiciously on your validator if you begin seeing missed steps.
+- be aware of the time required to propagate your blocks throughout the network to your other validators - a geographically diverse network may require you further decrease your `--gas-cap` if you consistently miss your step locally (as this would speed up block production), or a higher `stepDuration`, if numerous validators on your network appear to miss steps (likely due to network latency).

+Due to how block gasLimits are "voted on" by all miners/validators on a network, settings like `--gas-cap` are most effective if set on all active validators - `--tx-gas-limit` and `--tx-time-limit` are useful for individual validators.
+These configuration options do not effect consensus, and can therefore be used to modify network capacity without requiring a hard fork, accommodating altered hardware or network conditions.